haskellfoundation/tech-proposals/proposals/000-error-messages.md

 old hands) understand error messages better.

 ## Risks

+- It is currently unclear who would best serve as the Coordinator, which is why this proposal leaves this role abstract.
+Accordingly, a risk is that there is no one suitable.
+However, I still believe this proposal is worth considering (and perhaps approving) in this
+state: it would then serve as a concrete task the HF could have when an appropriate Coordinator arises.
+In the meantime, it could be used as an idea to show potential sponsors who might want to know what initiatives the HF is considering or to use as part of a motivation for expanding the HF employment base.

+- Much of the work in this proposal is designed to be done by volunteers, working in parallel.
+It is possible we will not find the right volunteers for this work.
+It is then possible for the Coordinator to do more work themselves.
+In any case, trying to source volunteers for this work could be an important learning experience in the lifetime of the HF, and it informs the design of future initiatives.

 - One risk is that the API being built around error messages is not useful to consumers.
 This risk is intended to be mitigated by an early consultation with HLS.